-Andrea Mrozek: The Governor of the Bank of Canada, Stephen Poloz, recently said Quebec’s childcare model could unleash untapped labour potential in this country.
+Andrea Mrozek: The Governor of the Bank of Canada, Steven Poloz, recently said Quebec’s childcare model could unleash untapped labour potential in this country.
 He’s perhaps unfamiliar with the research about the effects of daycare on children and families, but he can’t be unfamiliar with the concept of good childcare being expensive.
 As an economist, what kind of calculations do you suppose he is making?

-Stephen Lehrer: I think the comments go along with the general mood in politicians’ public policy discussions of pushing toward more gendered policies, which are on the rise in Canada.
+Steven Lehrer: I think the comments go along with the general mood in politicians’ public policy discussions of pushing toward more gendered policies, which are on the rise in Canada.
 One of the challenges with some of the quotes I read is that if you are pushing moms back in the labour force, it’s not like there are more jobs being created.
 (Poloz) understands, I’m sure, what the concept of full employment is.
 If people are re-entering the labour force, they are probably crowding out someone else, most likely new graduates from universities.
 I know there are certain messages that people like to hear, and this is just exactly how I started in this area.
 Intuitively, I couldn’t think about why early childhood education would not be effective.
 But now after working in this, I can see why.
 Child development is a very, very complicated process.
 There are many inputs from parents, peers, schools, and we don’t have a really great understanding of what the effectiveness is of these different inputs, as well the different effects these inputs may have on different children.

 Andrea Mrozek: You’ve come to see universal childcare quite differently, haven’t you?
 How has your thinking changed, and what changed it?